frizatch/MaptimeScratch/WebMapping_201904.md

 **A Web Server**

-While a web browser application interprets and renders the files that compose our web maps, it doesn't do this by itself.
-It requires a "server" to gather the files and deliver them to the browser correctly.
+A "server" is needed to gather the files and deliver them to the browser so it can then render the information correctly.
 A server is especially necessary when using JavaScript to make what are known as [asynchronous requests](http://rowanmanning.com/posts/javascript-for-beginners-async/) to load files and data into our web application after the web page initially loads.

-When we put together a web map, we test it on our own computer before serving it to the web, thus the need for a "local server"

-Here is a nice [GUIDE](https://gist.github.com/jgravois/5e73b56fa7756fd00b89) for setting up a local server on your machine.
+When we put together a web map, we test it on our own computer before serving it to the web, thus the need for a "local server."
+Here is a nice [GIST](https://gist.github.com/jgravois/5e73b56fa7756fd00b89) for setting up a local server on your machine.

 OR, as mentioned, the [Brackets](http://brackets.io) text editor allows you to bypass this because it runs "Live Preview".